w4-jake/mfe/README.md

 * Routing should be supported in both isolation and together.
 * If different apps need to communicate info, should be done as generically as possible.
   * Might swap up nav libraries all the time so shouldn't require a rewrite of app.

+## How does authentication work here?

+* The dashboard page should be guarded.
+Only when the user has logged in can this page be accessed.
+* The auth app itself is not for enforcing permissions, allowing access to certain routes.
+  * Why?
+With lazy loading, auth app might not actually be loaded when user tries to access a route to dashboard, like app.com/dashboard.
+In this app, only container and dashboard resources are requested by the browser if go directly to that page!
+* It's possible to have each app being aware of whether the user is authorized...but cleaner to centralize this information (as an "isSignedIn" value) in the container.

+## Big takeaways?

+* Your requirements drive your architecture.
+See above.
+* Always ask..."If I have to change this thing in the future, will I hve to change another app?"
+* Everyone will eventually forget React/Vue/some specific tool, so try to use as generic shepherds of information as possible.
+* Scope your CSS with a css-in-js library or some other means.
+See marketing/src/App.js
+* Be prepared for issues in production that you don't see in development...study this repo, and do careful QA in your own microfrontend projects!